Paradoxical laughter: Causes

 Paradoxical laughter has been consistently identified as a recurring emotional-cognitive symptom in schizophrenia diagnosis.
-Closely linked to paradoxical laughter is the symptom; inappropriate affect, defined as "emotional responses that are not in keeping with the situation or are incompatible with expressed thoughts or wishes".
+Closely linked to paradoxical laughter is the symptom; inappropriate affect, defined by the APA Dictionary of Psychology as "emotional responses that are not in keeping with the situation or are incompatible with expressed thoughts or wishes".
 An example of inappropriate affect with paradoxical laughter may be; expressions of joy when told about the death of a loved one.
 Inappropriate affect in schizophrenia includes, but is not limited to, paradoxical laughter, it also may involve unexpected bouts of aggression, sudden displays of sadness or undefinably bizarre behaviour.

 Inappropriate affect officially falls in the category of a negative symptom in schizophrenia, measured on the SANS Scale when a diagnosis is made.
 However, some dispute this and argue inappropriate affect does not suitably fall in the positive-negative symptom dichotomy.
 Paradoxical laughter and other inappropriate emotional expressions were defining features of disorganised schizophrenia - one of five sub-types of schizophrenia previously defined in the DSM-IV.
 The latest version DSM-V (2013), no longer recognises different types of schizophrenia.